Services provided by main types of ecosystems in Poland – an applied approach

 Enhancing ecoSysteM sERvices mApping for poLicy and Decision mAking

-Adam Mickiewicz University in Poznan participate, with other 24 partners from Europe, in the ESMERALDA Project – Enhancing ecoSysteM sERvices mApping for poLicy and Decision mAking, funded from the European Union’s Horizon 2020 research and innovation programme.
-This Project aims to deliver a ‘flexible methodology’ that can simultaneously provide innovative building blocks for pan-European, national and regional ES mapping and assessment.
-ESMERALDA started in February 2015 and will run for 42 months, till end of July 2018.
+Adam Mickiewicz University in Poznan participated, with other 24 partners from Europe, in the ESMERALDA Project – Enhancing ecoSysteM sERvices mApping for poLicy and Decision mAking, which was funded by the European Union’s Horizon 2020 research and innovation programme.
+This Project aimed to deliver a ‘flexible methodology’ that could simultaneously provide innovative building blocks for pan-European, national and regional ES mapping and assessment.
+ESMERALDA started in February 2015 and ran for 42 months, until the end of July 2018.

-Adam Mickiewicz University in Poznan contributes to several tasks:
+Adam Mickiewicz University in Poznan contributed to several tasks:

-- Determination of stakeholders expectation from MAES process;
+- Determined of stakeholders expectation from MAES process;

-- Identification of usefulness of existing maps and other datasets for ES analysis;
+- Identiffied of usefulness of existing maps and other datasets for ES analysis;

-- Analyze of ES assessment for Poland regarding to the role of scaling, synergies or trade-offs, their shifting in time and space and as well reversibility;
+- Analyzed ES assessment for Poland regarding to the role of scaling, synergies or trade-offs, their shifting in time and space and as well reversibility;

-- Testing of possibility to include a new data, indicators and processing methods for next generations of ES maps.
+- Tested of possibility to include a new data, indicators and processing methods for next generations of ES maps.

 More information about this project could be found at www.esmeralda-project.eu.